pedro16v/lucky-draw/README.md

    npm install
    ```

-3. Copy `.env.example` to `.env` and configure your settings
+3. Copy `.env.example` to `.env` and configure your settings:

-4. Receive your unique concept
-5. The background will change color based on the concept category
-6. Your concept persists until the server restarts

-Access the QR code at `/qr` to easily share the application with participants.

-## Testing
+   - Set the HOST to your computer's local IP address
+   - Configure your WiFi network details

 ## Running the Application